intechstudio/grid-documentation/docs/guides/troubleshooting/troubleshooting.md

 If you have old .JSON Grid configuration profile files saved somewhere on your computer here's how you can import into the modern profile cloud interface:

 1. Make sure Editor in not running.
-2. Go to your `.../grid-userdata/` folder.
+2. Go to your `...\grid-userdata\` folder.
-3. Create a new folder inside `.../grid-userdata/` named `profiles`.
+3. Create a new folder inside `...\grid-userdata\` named `profiles`.
 4. Copy and paste all your old legacy profile .JSON files into the folder named `profiles`.
 5. Start Editor and you should see your old profiles appear in Profile Cloud converted to the new system.
 After this if you check the folder named `profiles` should have disappeared.

+Grid configurations are all stored in `...\grid-userdata\configs\` in new Editor versions and the above process will migrate your old configurations there as well.

 ### Grid module is stuck in a bootloop with a faulty configuration, how to fix it